How to (Un-) Quantum Mechanics: Phase-Space Algebra

 Note that only the transformation matrix for rotations is symplectic {\it and} orthogonal, while for boosts it is only symplectic.
 The matrix algebra of a single DOF is the real Pauli algebra.
-Since we derived the significance of the real Pauli matrices (RPMS) from {\it classical Hamiltonian theory}, the Pauli algebra can not be quantum.
+Since we derived the significance of the real Pauli matrices (RPMS) from {\it classical Hamiltonian theory}, also the Pauli algebra can - as such - not be quantum.
+Instead it is obtained by a Hamiltonian constraint and the analysis of algebraic symmetries.